-Deep Groove Mono’s All-Time Favorite Classic Jazz Album List
+Deep Groove Mono’s All-Time Favorite Classic Jazz Albums

 As long as I can remember having Apple iTunes (now Apple Music) — perhaps all the way back to 2001 — I have rated all the songs in my digital library with the program’s built-in five-star system.
-It has made it easier for me to find the music I love most as well as creating “smart playlists” constructed according to a set of predetermined rules.
+It has made it easier for me to find the music I love and create “smart playlists” constructed according to a set of predetermined rules.

 A couple years ago I started transferring the rating data from my Apple Music library into a spreadsheet.
 My original intention was to share a list of all the song rankings, and while I might still do something similar down the road, I recently decided it would be fun to find the average song ratings for all the albums and share the highest rankings with my readers.